ran-sama/firefox_preferences/README.md

 Prevent tracking trough CDNs delivering JS.
 For experienced users since rare site breakage when loading JS with CORS requests.

 #### 8. Tampermonkey ([link](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/))
 Userscript manager with the best interface and editor.
-Use Greasemonkey if you want a FLOSS alternative.
+Use Violentmonkey if you want a FLOSS alternative.

 #### 9. Default Bookmark Folder ([link](https://addons.mozilla.org/en-US/firefox/addon/default-bookmark-folder/))
 Fix for when Mozilla decided to store new bookmarks in a very unpopular directory.